Reading time: Less than 2 minutes

 I like to share interesting pieces of figurative language I encounter in my reading.
 I write today about a series of similes and metaphors from Edward St. Aubyn…

-I had never heard of Edward St. Aubyn until earlier this year.
-News penetrated my dim consciousness when I learned that Benedict Cumberbatch was starring in a five-part miniseries based on St. Aubyn’s Patrick Melrose books.
+I had never heard of Edward St. Aubyn until recently.
+News penetrated my dim consciousness when I learned that Benedict Cumberbatch had starred in a five-part miniseries based on St. Aubyn’s Patrick Melrose books.

 This news gave me inspiration to read.
 I am still gobsmacked by this man’s talent.
 St. Aubyn (pictured above) is a spectacularly wealthy English author and journalist most prominent for his semi-autobiographical Patrick Melrose novels, which are based on his own tragic life.
 He has described an unhappy childhood in which he was repeatedly raped by his abusive father, with the complicity of his mother, from the ages of 5 to 8.